Enslaved by Sin

-Sin affects everything, no question about it.
-Its results are seen in so many of the difficult daily patterns of life.
-In this sermon on Isaiah 1:7-8, Dr. Martyn Lloyd-Jones teaches on sin and how its consequences reach into every area of our existence.
-When disasters strike, we often wonder about the reason behind why something like that happens.
-Sin alone explains the state of the world we live in now, since it is in complete rebellion to God and His character.
-Dr. Lloyd-Jones expounds on the attractiveness of sin and how it is endlessly deceptive— we know that the wrong choices we make will result in bad things, and yet we still choose to do them anyway, even though it never keeps its promises to fulfill us.
-Dr. Lloyd-Jones also points out how sin never gives us anything that is of value to us, instead robbing us of what is best for us.
-After this, it leaves us alone and isolated.
-In contrast, consider the promises and call to life in the gospels that Jesus extends to those who are lost.
-Unlike the problems of sin, Jesus promises to never leave us, and He fulfills the promises He makes.
+Sin affects everything and its results are seen in many of the difficult daily patterns of life.
+In this sermon on Isaiah 1:7–8 titled “Enslaved by Sin,” Dr. Martyn Lloyd-Jones teaches on sin and how its consequences reach into every area of existence.
+When disasters strike, people often wonder about the reason behind why something like that happens.
+Sin alone explains the state of the world as it is in complete rebellion to God and His character.
+Dr. Lloyd-Jones expounds on the attractiveness of sin and how it is endlessly deceptive— Christians know that the wrong choices they make will result in bad things, and yet still choose to do them, even though it never keeps its promises to fulfill.
+Dr. Lloyd-Jones also points out how sin never gives anything of value but instead robs of what is best.
+After this, sin leaves the sinner alone and isolated.
+In contrast, consider the promises and the call to life in the gospels that Jesus extends to those who are lost.
+Unlike the problems of sin, Jesus promises to never leave His people, and He fulfills the promises He makes.
 Listen as Dr. Lloyd-Jones reminds unbelievers of the kind of life available in Christ.

 Additional Scripture Translations

 Your cities are burned with fire;